danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 It was decided to base the implementation of self-scattering on a task-based model instead of traditional thread-based programming as had been used previously in Sassena.
-This allows for encapsulating each stage of the scattering process as a task and letting the task manager determine the the optimal allocation of threads and streaming multi-processors to each task.
+This allows for encapsulating each stage of the scattering process as a task and letting the task manager determine the optimal allocation of threads and streaming multi-processors to each task.
 The library chosen for this was _Taskflow_ #cite(<taskflow>).
 Furthermore, Taskflow allows for creating a _computational graph_ either at compile-time or runtime